 During his time at Barnet, Mick has worked in partnership with schools all over the borough to raise academic standards, and advised headteachers and their teams on all aspects of strategic planning, implementation and evaluation.
 As a result he knows first-hand what it takes to make a good school great, and will be using these skills to ensure that the Archer Academy delivers on its promises.

-Mick has been following the development of the Archer Academy closely over the past year, and is a fervent supporter of the school, its vision and the opportunities it offers our community.
-He will officially take up his post early in 2013 and is looking forward to getting the school ready to welcome its first 150 pupils in September.
+Mick has long been a fervent supporter of the school, its vision and the opportunities it offers our community.
+He officially took up his post early in 2013 and is looking forward to getting the school ready to welcome its first 150 pupils in September.

 Lucy Harrison, Deputy Headteacher

-Lucy will be joining us after Easter from Hertswood School in Borehamwood, where she is currently the school's assistant headteacher.
+Lucy joined us from Hertswood School in Borehamwood, where she was previously the school's assistant headteacher.
 During her time at Hertswood School, Lucy has gained wide-ranging and relevant experience that made her the ideal candidate for the Archer Academy's deputy headteacher.
 She has consistently been judged an outstanding teaching practitioner, and has been responsible for a number of school departments.
 She has also been a key member of a senior leadership team which has raised standards year on year.

 For the past few years, Lucy has overseen the transition programmes that support Year 6 pupils in their move to secondary school.
 She has also recently remodelled the Key Stage 3 curriculum at her school in order to stretch and challenge pupils while offering more choice and fostering a love of learning outside the main curriculum.
 These are very valuable experiences that will help us to open the Archer Academy in the best way possible.